FreeCutter/XYZ_ONESEATER/FreeCAD workflow and version.md

 As square aluminium tubing is the main material for the ONESEATER the setup of the FreeCAD files starts most often with the characteristic cross-section of the component (e.g. 25x25x2mm square tubing).
 The Sketcher workbench inside the PartDesign workbench is used to draw the cross-section.
 The cross-section is subsequently extruded to a solid.
 Boreholes are drilled to the solid by using the Pocket tool of the PartDesign workbench.

-Final assembly of appropiate components e.g. to a frame or stearing subassembley could be done by using the [A2plus](https://www.freecadweb.org/wiki/A2plus_Workbench) workbench.
-This is done mainly by adding circularEdge constraints between several components to get to subassembleys as well as constraints between several subassembleys to get to a final assembly respectively.
+Final assembly of appropiate components e.g. to a frame or stearing subassembly could be done by using the [A2plus](https://www.freecadweb.org/wiki/A2plus_Workbench) workbench.
+This is done mainly by adding circularEdge constraints between several components to get to sub-assemblys as well as constraints between several sub-assemblys to get to a final assembly respectively.

 Screws, nuts and washers might be added in subassembleys or final assembly by using the [Fasteners](https://www.freecadweb.org/wiki/Fasteners_Workbench) workbench.